 The typical time penalty (not inclusive of walking time) will differ between whether a rider swaps from a bus to light rail or light rail to bus.
 Community Transit and Sound Transit estimate that transfers from bus to light rail will range from three to seven minutes while transfers from light rail to bus will range from three to fifteen minutes.

 Community Transit also operates the 400 series from select locations in Snohomish County to Downtown Seattle.
 Those routes are not planned to be modified, including their service levels.
 Some of those routes serve unique locations in Downtown Seattle that are not readily accessible by light rail and would require an additional transfer.

 Manguia also highlighted several other reasons as to why the 400 series will remain unchanged.
 “Because Sound Transit is considering taking its 510 series buses out of Seattle, we decided to keep a direct bus ride option for Seattle-bound riders,” he said.
 “In 2024, all Snohomish County bus riders will be connecting to Link at Lynnwood or Mountlake Terrace, so we want to give them a choice for a few years.
 Another consideration is that there is only so much bus space at Northgate station, so it was never really an option to run all Snohomish County buses there.”

-King County Metro is expected to proposes its own set of bus-to-Link connections for Northgate this coming January.
+King County Metro is expected to propose its own set of bus-to-Link connections for Northgate this coming January.
 That could result in a notable restructuring of North Seattle, Shoreline, and North Lake Washington bus routes.
 Major routes that could be altered include Routes 26, 31, 32, 41, 62, 65, 67, 330, 345, 346, 348, and 372 and a multitude of express routes.
 Sound Transit may also consider changes to Route 522.
 Metro already sought initial feedback on community priorities for a service restructure this summer.
-For now, riders can weigh in on 800 series and 510 series proposals through an online survey.
+For now, riders can weigh in on the 800 series and 510 series proposals through an online survey.